 The Star Diagonal: The Stellarvue D1040Q diagonal uses a thick and accurate 1/10 wave low expension quartz mirror with a 99% dielectric coating.
-These diagonals are assembled and tested here at Stellarvue to ensure they maintain your telescope's performance.
-Astronomers prefer mirror star diagonals over prisms because they are sharper an provide the highest contrast.
+Astronomers prefer mirror star diagonals over prisms because they are sharper and provide the highest contrast.
 Mirror star diagonals present an image that is right side up but reversed left to right.
-If you are new to using an astronomical telescope this will take a little practice, but it is worth the effort because it will allow you to see more detail at night.